abrazeneb/ipgproxy/README.md

    http://<host>:<port>/config/actuator/health

-If every thing is fine you will see a json respose which summarizes app's services status `` {"status":"UP","components":{"db":{"status":"UP","details":{"database":"PostgreSQL","validationQuery":"isValid()"}},"discoveryComposite":{"description":"Discovery Client not initialized","status":"UNKNOWN","components":{"discoveryClient":{"description":"Discovery Client not initialized","status":"UNKNOWN"}}},"diskSpace":{"status":"UP","details":{"total":502468108288,"free":167600648192,"threshold":10485760,"exists":true}},"ping":{"status":"UP"},"redis":{"status":"UP","components":{"publisherRedisConnectionFactory":{"status":"UP","details":{"version":"5.0.7"}},"redisConnectionFactory":{"status":"UP","details":{"version":"5.0.7"}}}},"refreshScope":{"status":"UP"}}}``
+If every thing is fine you will see a json respose which summarizes app's services status

+``
+{"status":"UP","components":{"db":{"status":"UP","details":{"database":"PostgreSQL","validationQuery":"isValid()"}},"discoveryComposite":{"description":"Discovery Client not initialized","status":"UNKNOWN","components":{"discoveryClient":{"description":"Discovery Client not initialized","status":"UNKNOWN"}}},"diskSpace":{"status":"UP","details":{"total":502468108288,"free":167600648192,"threshold":10485760,"exists":true}},"ping":{"status":"UP"},"redis":{"status":"UP","components":{"publisherRedisConnectionFactory":{"status":"UP","details":{"version":"5.0.7"}},"redisConnectionFactory":{"status":"UP","details":{"version":"5.0.7"}}}},"refreshScope":{"status":"UP"}}}``

 ## Publishers

-- When tenant configuration is changed for a given microservice , the admin module should send each microservice configuration to Redis Topic
+- When tenant configuration is changed for a given microservice , the admin module should send each microservice configuration to a Redis Topic
-- There should be one topic for each micro-services (This will be taken care of the side-car service as it will create its respective Redis topic when it starts
+- There should be one topic for each micro-services (This will be taken care of by the side-car service as it will create its respective Redis topic when it starts

-- Redis publish channel naming convention is  **[service_id]_**tenant_config_event_channel where service_id is microservice name or k8s pod id
+- Redis publish channel naming convention is `[service_id]_tenant_config_event_channel` where `service_id` is microservice name or k8s pod id

-- Publish message format is expressed using the following *TenantConfigAsyncEvent* model
+- Valid publish message format is expressed using the following model

-`String tenantId :- tenantId`

-`String metaData :- json string of configuration metadata`

-`String updatedBy :- who made the change)`

-`DateTime updatedDate :- datatime of the change`
+`TenantConfigAsyncEvent implements Serializable`

+    String tenantId - tenantId
-`boolean isDelete :- true if the change is a delete operation`

-**all fields are required**
+    String metaData - json string of configuration metadata String updatedBy - who made the change LocalDateTime updatedDate -  when was the change made boolean isDelete - true if the change is a delete operation **all fields are required**